 - What if I want to comment on your service?

 - If you want more information

-Housing Benefit and Council Tax Benefit are means-tested benefits.
+Housing Benefit and Council Tax Support are means-tested benefits.
 This means that the amount people get depends on:

 - their income;

 - their savings; and